AmirSasson/NetRuleEngine/README.md

 - depenent on [LazyCache](https://github.com/alastairtree/LazyCache) to store compiles rules.
 - compiles [Expression Trees](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/expression-trees/) into dynamic cached code to support high performance usage.
 - **dependency injection** ready, inject Either IRulesService<> or its dependencies.
-- as the RulesService is statefull and is dependent on cache, it must be configured as **singletom** on your [IOC](https://en.wikipedia.org/wiki/Inversion_of_control) (or at least, its cache dependency must be singleton)
+- as the RulesService is statefull and is dependent on cache, it must be configured as **singleton** on your [IOC](https://en.wikipedia.org/wiki/Inversion_of_control) (or at least, its cache dependency must be singleton)

 ------------------
 Rule Editor UI Example (not included in this project):